adrianj12/cs351-disease-simulation/README.md

 Number `n` of agents for "random" play option. (must be less than 120) *Default: 20*
 <br /><br />

-    asymptomatic n
+    asymptomatic p
-Number `n` is the percentage likelihood that an agent will be asymptomatic (0.00 - 1.00).
-Meaning that an agent can pass on the disease without being sick themselves.
-Asymptomatic agent will always become immune.  *Default: 0.05*
+Probability `p` that an agent will be asymptomatic (0.00 - 1.00), meaning that an agent can pass on the disease without being sick themselves.
+Asymptomatic agents will always become immune.  *Default: 0.05*
 <br /><br />

 #### Layouts:
     grid r c